andrewalverson/F2021_python_bootcamp/README.md

 ### Day 1: Python

+> Note: All of the work and examples we did are in `learning_python.ipynb`

 We'll use [Google Colab](https://colab.research.google.com/) to run Python code inside of Jupyter notebooks

 You'll need to clone this GitHub repository.
 It will help to copy and paste this web address: